Turn a standard closet into an organized space with these DIY plywood closet organizer build plans.

 Using a scrap piece of wood to protect the edge of my cabinet, I tapped the cabinet into the closet with a hammer.
 Go back and forth on each side so it slowly moves into the space without getting lodged into one side.

 I’m not going to lie, this part sucked!
 I fought the cabinet for 2 hours, measuring, chiseling, tapping and repeating until it slid into place.
 But it made victory even better!
-And I worked off my chocolatey treat I rewarded myself with 😉

-Attaching Upper Shelves to the Closets
+Install Upper Shelves in the Closets

 Using the remainder of the approximately 2 1/2″ left over strips of plywood, cut a piece the width of the closet for the back of the shelf support.